ME3-HECM/final-project-dharshannan-and-pablo/README_PROJECT.md

 1. ```"color_instructions.c/h"```

-    The header file simply contains the function prototypes from the corresponding source file.
+    The header file contains the function prototypes from the corresponding source file.

     The source file contains functions that contain the instructions to be performed by the buggy for every colour as well as the inverse functions when needed for the white card instructions.